 - Last Updated: June 26, 2018

-Focused Ultrasound Treatment
+Focused Ultrasound Therapy

 - It is a non-invasive, low-morbidity treatment that allows for a quick return to normal life (usually the next day).

-- It offers rapid and durable resolution of bone metastasis pain.
+- A single therapy session can provide rapid and durable resolution of bone metastasis pain.

 Regulatory Approval and Reimbursement